 As a jaw-dropping destination, Thailand never ceases to amaze every visitor to see its breathtaking beauty.
-With more than 300 hundred of islands, island hopping is one of the best ways for those who wish to explore tropical Thailand.
+With more than 300 hundred islands, island hopping is one of the best ways for those who wish to explore tropical Thailand.
 The weather will have a direct bearing on your choice of destinations.
 While the best on the Andaman Sea (the west coast) is between November and April, January to September is the right time for the Gulf of Thailand (the east coast).
 Here are some must-try destinations to gain precious memories.

 The Andaman Sea Island Hopping Route (Photo: Koh Lipe Thailand)

-Apart from being known as home to the elephants, Andaman Sea is an internationally famous area when it comes to Thailand.
+Apart from being known as home to the elephants, the Andaman Sea is an internationally famous area when it comes to Thailand.
 The 2 main hubs that you cannot miss are Phuket and Krabi.
 Be aware that the ferry journeys between these islands change annually, so remember to check the dates before planning your route.
 Also, some ferries are closed during the monsoon season.
 However, with Exotic Voyages, you will take the private luxury June Bahtra Cruise or the open John Gray’s Sea Canoe from Phuket to explore caves or float the Krathong in the evening.

 As the pearl of Thailand, Phuket is a great spot to start your trip thanks to the tourist attractions as well as nearby islands.
 This place is readily accessible because of the Phuket International Airport.
 Once you step into this area, do not hesitate to head for Mai Khao and Krabi - the two must-visit havens.